openscm/pymagicc/paper/paper.md

 Pymagicc is a Python wrapper for the Fortran-based reduced-complexity climate carbon cycle model MAGICC [@Meinshausen2011].

+MAGICC (Model for the Assessment of Greenhouse Gas Induced Climate Change) has been under development since the late 1980s and has a hemispherically averaged upwelling-diffusion ocean coupled to an atmosphere layer and a globally averaged carbon cycle model.

 The MAGICC^[http://magicc.org] model has been used to emulate complex atmosphere-ocean general circulation models (AOGCM) runs from the Coupled